ha7ilm/qtcsdr/README.md

     ./rpi-install.sh
     ./rpi-test.sh

-If *rpi-test.sh* succeeds, it will give display the command line for running *qtcsdr*.
+If *rpi-test.sh* succeeds, it will display the command line for running *qtcsdr*.

 ---